When Australians suffer from respiratory ailments they often turn to the natural oil that they know will help clear the symptoms.

 There are many uses for eucalyptus oil around the house and as health remedies.
 Here are some of them:

-Colds And Respiratory Complains: There are rubs of eucalyptus oil available for the chest.
+Colds and respiratory complaints: There are rubs of eucalyptus oil available for the chest.
 Alternatively, a few drops can be mixed with Vicks Vaporub and massaged onto the chest.

 Cleaning: Adding a few drops to the toilet bowl keeps it smelling fresh and disinfects.
 It can also be mixed with many bathroom cleaners.
 Eucalyptus oil mixed with water can also be used to clean floors.